Correlation inequalities for the Potts model: The correlation inequalities

-Case (a) gives us the inequalities of Ganikhodjaev and Razak, \cite{GanR}.
-When $q=2$, these reduce to the GKS inequalities for the Ising model, see \cite{Griff1,Griff2,KS}.
-We do not now if the implications of case (b) were known previously, or if they are useful.
-Perhaps they are elementary examples of the results of \cite{Gin70}.
-In case (c) with $f(x)=\de_{x,0}$, we obtain the first correlation inequality of Schonmann, \cite{S88}.
+When combined with Theorem \ref{mainthm}, case (a) yields the inequalities of Ganikhodjaev and Razak \cite{GanR}, but with simpler proofs.
+When $q=2$, the latter reduce to the GKS inequalities for the Ising model, see \cite{Griff1,Griff2,KS}.
+We do not know if the implications of Theorem \ref{mainthm} with case (b) are either known or useful.
+Perhaps they are examples of the results of Ginibre \cite{Gin70}.
+In case (c) with $f(x)=\de_{x,0}$, Theorem \ref{mainthm} yields the first correlation inequality of Schonmann \cite{S88}.